radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/password-policy-2.png)

-In the dropdown list Password Policy, select the new policy you have just created in your FID.
+In the drop-down list Password Policy, select the new policy you have just created in your FID.
 The following field **Password Policy Description** is a text used displayed to indicate password strength requirements. e.g. Length, number of digits, special characters.

 ![](media/password-policy-3.png)